stm32duino/wiki_contrib/API.md

 STM32 SPI library has been modified with the possibility to manage several CS pins without to stop the SPI interface.
 _We do not describe here the [SPI Arduino API](https://www.arduino.cc/en/Reference/SPI) but the functionalities added._

-We give to the user 3 possiblities about the management of the CS pin:
+We give to the user 3 possibilities about the management of the CS pin:
 * the CS pin is managed directly by the user code before to transfer the data (like the Arduino SPI library)
 * or the user gives the CS pin number to the library API and the library manages itself the CS pin (see example below)
 * or the user uses a hardware CS pin linked to the SPI peripheral